Shapeways Shop Section ⇒ C2 – NerfworXlab

 Note 4: 30awg wires and smaller are mandatory for this install (30awg for main wires and 32awg for accent leds and switches are highly recommended).

 Note 5: The whole hilt is meant to be install friendly, however, good skills will be needed to install the “Master” tier chassis (cram-fu, precise soldering, …).
-These instructions will details the install as much as possible.
-GOTH-3Designs cannot be held responsible for any mistakes made by DIYers tho.
-Thanks.
 Read the full instructions before starting your install.
 Commission an installer to build the hilt for you, if you feel unsure about what to do.

 Note 6: Please watch this video as well from Solo’s Hold.